DEFRA/zscaler-testing/README.md

 **Purpose**: Discovers and clones repositories for testing

 **Features**:
-- Fetches repository list from Docker Hub API (`https://hub.docker.com/v2/repositories/defradigital`)
-- Checks for corresponding repositories in the DEFRA GitHub organization
+- Fetches repository list from DEFRA GitHub organization
-- Clones repositories that exist in both Docker Hub and GitHub
+- Clones all repositories
 - Comprehensive logging of successful clones and missing repositories

 **Usage**: